burakemir/burakemir.github.io/src/content/post/three_meanings_of_effects.md

 are being tracked are effects, as in user-defined operations that can be interleave with normal control flow.

-Effect handlers combine both, the type and effect approach which could be used for tracking many things, and the notions-of-computation effects which specifically refer to composition.
+(updated:) In a language that supports definition of effect handlers one sees the type and effect checking used for a user-definable composition mechanism.
+In Jonathan Brachthäuser's words:

+> monadic effects start with the semantics (like `List[T]`) and then see which operations
+> can be supported, while algebraic effects start with the operations (the signature)
+> and then see which domains can support (implement) them.

 # The End